- This system can be used for filtering, finishing and bottling, and makes the transition between these steps seamless.

 - Pour hot syrup into the Filter Tray and let it drain into the main pan below.
 Remove the top prefilter as necessary as described in the “How to use Flat Filters” section below.

-- First, cut your flat main flat filter (usually made out of Orlon) and flat prefilter material to fit your tray.
+- Cut your flat main flat filter (usually made out of Orlon) and flat prefilter material to fit your tray.
 The 13-gallon system will need filters cut to 18″ x 18″ and the 6-gallon system will need 14″ x 14″.
-(If purchasing a flat filter set from us, you can skip this step.
-We will precut the filters for you.
-Our sets come with one Orlon base filter and several prefilters.)
+(If using a Smoky Lake Flat Filter Set from us, you can skip this step.
+Our sets come with one precut Orlon base filter and several prefilters.)